waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Critical Bugs & Lessons
 - **Text Box Loop (CRITICAL):** During turns 37932-37937, I was stuck in a text box loop from a sign.
 Repeatedly pressing 'A' did not work.
 The solution was to press 'B' to close the dialogue.
 This is a critical lesson: if 'A' fails to advance or close text, the next hypothesis must be to try 'B'.
-- **`automated_poi_navigator` (Agent Idea):** An agent that takes my current position and the notepad's exploration plan, identifies the next unvisited POI, and returns its coordinates.
-This would automate the 'what's next?' part of my exploration loop.